 - a.
 During Winter Session Timetable pickup in early September for those students beginning classes in September, or early January for those students beginning classes in January, fees can be paid in the Universiade Pavilion by cheque or money order only.
 (See §11 for deadlines.) - b.
-Once the first term of Winter Session has begun, fees can be paid: 1) in person, at the cashier's wicket of the Comptroller's Office, third floor, Administration Building (hours for September-April, 0900-1600, and for May-August, 0830-1530); - 2) by campus mail, by depositing your cheque and fee assessment in the special deposit box available one week prior to payment deadline date on the main floor of the Administration Building, or in the mail slot on the 3rd floor.
-After hours, you can use the campus mail box located at the bus entrance to campus beside University Hall. - by regular mail, to the Fees Section, Comptroller's Office, University of Alberta, Edmonton, Alberta T6G 2M7.
+Once the first term of Winter Session has begun, fees can be paid: - in person, at the cashier's wicket of Financial Services, third floor, Administration Building (hours for September-April, 0900-1600, and for May-August, 0830-1530). - 2) by campus mail, by depositing your cheque and fee assessment in the special deposit box available one week prior to payment deadline date on the main floor of the Administration Building, or in the mail slot on the 3rd floor.
+After hours, you can use the campus mail box located at the bus entrance to campus beside University Hall. - by regular mail, to the Fees Section, Financial Services, University of Alberta, Edmonton, Alberta T6G 2M7.

-Fees must be received in the Comptroller's Office by the payment deadline, if late payment penalties are to be avoided (see §22.2.5).
-Mail delays will not be accepted as a reason for late payment.
+Fees must be received in Financial Services by the payment deadline, if late payment penalties are to be

-- 4) at any branch of the Bank of Montreal by using the fee payment form found at the back of the Registration Procedures publication. - (5) Dishonored Cheques: Payment by dishonored cheque is treated as nonpayment of fees.
+- avoided (see §22.2.5).
+Mail delays will not be accepted as a reason for late payment. - 4) at any branch of the Bank of Montreal by using the fee payment form found at the back of the Registration Procedures publication. - telephone banking from your home to pay your fees-available through the Bank of Montreal, Canadian Imperial Bank of Commerce (CIBC), Royal Bank, Bank of Nova Scotia (Scotiabank), and Toronto Dominion (TD). - (5) Dishonored Cheques: Payment by dishonored cheque is treated as nonpayment of fees.
 Please refer to §22.2.5 for consequences.
 In addition to the penalties outlined there, a \$15 charge is assessed for the dishonored cheque itself.